Ruminations Upon the Modeling of X-ray Foregrounds, Backgrounds and Faint Sources: Introduction

 In principle, the ideal solution to the various problems described above is to use measurements of the backgrounds to develop a generative model (also called a forward model) of each of them, rather than relying on directly empirical estimates, whatever their source.
 Such an approach allows us to explicitly leverage what has been learned about the astrophysical and instrumental backgrounds over decades of study.
 In short, we actually have much more information about the background likely to be present in the region showed in Figure~\ref{fig:sparse_bg} than is provided by the tiny number of counts in the corresponding region of the blank-sky data set.
 Both the SFG and CXB are subjects of astrophysical research in their own rights, and physically motivated models have therefore naturally been developed.
 Knowledge of the QPB affecting a given instrument is necessarily empirical, but there have been significant efforts to understand its physical origin (e.g.\ \citealt{Marelli1705.04171, Marelli2012.02071, Ghizzardi1705.04173, Gastaldello1705.04174, Gastaldello2202.05286, Salvetti1705.04172, Fioretti2501.09724, Mineo2501.18346, Sarkar2405.06602, Schellenberger2503.04682}), and models consisting of continua and discrete emission features have been developed (e.g.\ \citealt{Bartalucci1404.3587, Suzuki2108.11234, Rossetti2402.18653}).

 In short, with the community's accumulated 25 years of experience with the instrumental backgrounds in Chandra and XMM, and concurrent advances in our understanding of the astrophysical backgrounds, the time seems right to ask whether a complete generative model of these unwanted signals can now be employed, and what affect this might have on measurements of the ICM compared with other approaches.
-This paper describes methods we have developed for defining and constraining such background models and applying them to particular Chandra or XMM observations.
-These are in no sense the uniquely optimal answer to X-ray background modeling, but provide a useful benchmark.
-We demonstrate our approach with analyses of several galaxy clusters, spanning a range of redshift, mass and data quality.
-The results are compared with those obtained using direct, empirical estimation of the backgrounds from blank-sky observations or source-free regions.
+This paper describes methods we are employing in concurrent work for defining and constraining such background models and applying them to particular Chandra or XMM observations.
+These are not necessarily novel individually, and similarly motivated modeling of various background components can be found throughout the literature (e.g., \citealt{Snowden0710.2241, Eckert1408.1394, Sanders2106.14534}).
+Indeed, our purpose here is not primarily to contribute substantively to the physical modeling of any of these backgrounds, but to synthesize the best practices for modeling them that are currently practical, in order to provide a useful benchmark.
+In particular, few have taken advantage of the QPB models for ACIS produced by \citet{Bartalucci1404.3587} and \citet{Suzuki2108.11234}, and the practice of simultaneously fitting complete background and source models, as opposed to estimating and subsequently fixing background models, remains rare.
+We demonstrate our approach with analyses of several galaxy clusters, spanning a range of redshift, mass and data quality, and compare the results with those obtained using direct, empirical estimation of the backgrounds from blank-sky observations or source-free regions.
 More prosaically, this paper serves as a reference for the methodology we are applying in a number of ongoing X-ray cluster studies.

 Section \ref{sec:data} reviews the standard data reduction procedures we employ for Chandra and XMM.
 In Section~\ref{sec:modeling}, we describe the models of the various background components, while Section~\ref{sec:application} covers the procedure for applying them to a particular target and set of observations.
 Section~\ref{sec:examples} presents multiple example analyses with somewhat different goals, to demonstrate the impact of these methods.
 We conclude in Section~\ref{sec:conclusion}.